cgutierr-zgz/dart_depcheck/README.md

 ---
 ## TODO 📝
-- [ ] Add tests and generate coverage report on CI
-- [ ] Add CI/CD for premerge checks
+- [ ] Add CI/CD for premerge checks + Generate coverage report on CI
 - [ ] Add CI/CD for publishing to pub.dev and create a GitHub release